growilabs/growi-docs/docs/en/guide/features/in-app-notification.md

 ![](/assets/images/in-app-notification-dropdown.png)

-Click ***See Alll*** in the dropdown to see all notifications.
+Click ***See All*** in the dropdown to see all notifications.

 ![](/assets/images/in-app-notification-list1.png)

 The ***Unread*** tab allows you to see unread notifications.
-Click ***Mark all as read*** to mark all notifications as read.
+Click ***Mark All as Read*** to mark all notifications as read.

 ![](/assets/images/in-app-notification-list2.png)

 ## Subscribe to a page

-Go to the page you want to receive notifications from, and click the eye button to subscribe to it.
+Go to the page you want to receive notifications from, and click on the eye button to subscribe to it.

 ![](/assets/images/in-app-notification-subscribe-button.png)

-You can automatically subscribe to pages you have created yourself by turning on the ***PAGE_CREATE*** switch in the in-app notification settings in the user settings.
+You can automatically subscribe to pages that you have created by yourself by turning on the ***PAGE_CREATE*** switch in the in-app notification settings in the user settings.

 ![](/assets/images/in-app-notification-settings.png)